Alex Hall (skier)

 Alexander Hall (born September 21, 1998), known colloquially as A Hall, is an American freestyle skier from Fairbanks, Alaska.
-At the 2022 Winter Olympics in Beijing, China, while competing for Team USA, Hall won the Olympic gold medal in Freestyle skiing – Men's slopestyle.
-He currently holds 12 medals from the Winter X Games, being the first to win all four divisions (Slopestyle, Big Air, Knuckle Huck, & Real Ski) as well as to land the first 2160 (6 full rotations) in competition.
+Hall is a three-time Olympian, having won a gold medal at the Beijing Winter Olympics in 2022 and a silver medal at the Milano Cortina Winter Olympics in 2026, with both medals in Men's slopestyle skiing while competing for Team USA.
+He currently holds 14 medals from the Winter X Games, being the first to win all four divisions (Slopestyle, Big Air, Knuckle Huck, & Real Ski) as well as to land the first 2160 (6 full rotations) in competition.

 Career

 Having moved to Switzerland at an early age, Hall then returned to the United States at age 16 to finish high school at the Winter Sports School in Park City.
 He started competing at the FIS World Cup level during the next season and was then invited to the 2016 Lillehammer Youth Olympics, where he placed second in Slopestyle and fourth in Halfpipe.
 At the end of the 2025 season, Hall had accumulated 16 World Cup podiums, including 10 first places, 2 Crystal Globes, and 2 World Championship bronze medals.
 Hall developed his early competitive acumen during the Swisscom Freeski Tour, as well as the U.S. Revolution Tour, experiencing an important break-out moment during the 2015 Dumont Cup (USA) by placing seventh in this Slopestyle event organized by the Association of Freeskiing Professionals (AFP).
 Hall became a member of the U.S. Ski & Snowboard Team at age 17, first joining the Development (Rookie) team before being promoted a year later to the Pro team.
 He placed sixteenth in Slopestyle at the 2018 Pyeongchang Winter Olympics, and first in Slopestyle and eighth in Big Air at the 2022 Beijing Winter Olympics.
-Hall currently rides for Samsung, Moncler, Faction Skis, Monster Energy, Dalbello, Look Bindings, and Wells Lamont.
+On February 10, 2026, Hall won silver in slopestyle skiing during the 2026 Winter Olympics, finishing with a score of 85.75 in the final.
+Hall currently rides for Samsung, Moncler, Rao's, Faction Skis, Monster Energy, Dalbello, Look Bindings, and Wells Lamont.